-Some common distinguishing differences between the symptoms of delirium and dementia include the following:
+Some differences between the symptoms of delirium and dementia include:

 When to see a doctor

-Older people recovering in the hospital or living in a long term care facility are particularly vulnerable to delirium.
-Because symptoms can fluctuate and because some symptoms are "quiet" — such as depression or poor responsiveness — delirium may be missed.
+Older people recovering in the hospital or living in a long-term care facility are particularly at risk of delirium.
+Because symptoms can fluctuate and some symptoms are "quiet" — such as social withdrawal or poor responsiveness — delirium may be missed.
 If you notice signs and symptoms of delirium in a person in a hospital or nursing home, report your concerns to the nursing staff or doctor rather than assuming that those problems have been observed.

 Delirium may last only a few hours or as long as several weeks or months.
 If factors contributing to delirium are addressed, the recovery time is often shorter.

-The degree of recovery depends to some extent on the health and mental status of a person before the onset of delirium.
-People with dementia, for example, may experience a significant overall decline in memory and thinking skills or a more rapid decline in skills.
+The degree of recovery depends to some extent on the health and mental status before the onset of delirium.
+People with dementia, for example, may experience a significant overall decline in memory and thinking skills.
 People in better health are more likely to recover fully.

 Preparing for your appointment

-If you're the relative or primary caregiver of a person with delirium, you'll likely play a role in making an appointment or providing information for the doctor.
+If you're the relative or primary caregiver of a person with delirium, you'll likely play a role in making an appointment or providing information to the doctor.

 What you can do